atom-box/bpikl/README.md

 [x] Imitate your 'world' stack on first run
 [x] fix NULL in session id in links
 [x] Imitate the CSS style of an admired page
-[ ] Ugh, whole-project pause: reorganize code to 1 class, 3 controllers, two main templates.
+[x] Ugh, whole-project pause: reorganize code to 1 class, 3 controllers, two main templates.
 Make sure still works.
-[ ] Make the shortener function
+[x] Make the shortener function
+[ ] Pass in the long URL
 [ ] Make the checker for avoiding collisions, like the robot names?
 [x] Formify everything on the first page

-[ ] Make second page
+[x] Make second page
 [ ] Make the route work, the redirect
+[ ] use bootstrap on the validation
+[ ] leverage composer libraries  (for sanitizing??)
 [ ] First trivial test.
 Config phpunit.
-[ ] leverage composer libraries
 [ ] button on success page should say 'make another'
-[ ] use bootstrap on the validation
 [ ] Add Validation
 [ ] Sanitize inputs using 12-1 from d powers book
 [ ] 2nd route works